-“I am extremely excited to have received the NIH Early Independence Award,” Hystad said.
+“I am extremely excited to have received the NIH Early Independence Award,” Perry says.
 “This is an innovative program that will allow me to study global air pollution and health.
 The results will have direct implications for global, national and local policy to reduce the burden of cardiopulmonary disease.”

-Recent estimates suggest that 3.2 million deaths are caused each year by outdoor air pollution, making it one of the most important modifiable risk factors affecting health, Hystad said.
+Recent estimates suggest that 3.2 million deaths are caused each year by outdoor air pollution, making it one of the most important modifiable risk factors affecting health, Perry says.
 However, there are still a number of substantial uncertainties surrounding air pollution impacts on health and most research has been conducted in developed countries.